 5. Sauce & chicken

 Add the sauce, and let it reduce for 30 seconds to 1 minute.
 Then add the chicken.
 Remove from the heat and serve immediately with rice.

 A side of rice is a must.
 I tend to opt for jasmine rice, but another variety of white or brown steamed or fried rice will do nicely.
-Spring rolls and sesame toast are great if you want to enjoy something else on the side.

 - Have everything prepped because things move quickly when you start cooking.
 Make sure the veggies are chopped and ready to stir fry.

 - Leave the chicken to marinade in the egg white and soy sauce while you prep the other ingredients to make it more succulent and deepen the flavour.

 - Coat each piece of chicken with a generous amount of cornflour/cornstarch to ensure you get the chicken super crispy.